 Net metering increases the economic benefit of solar power by crediting you for the power your solar energy system produces.
 The amount of energy you produce and use will vary over the course of the year.
 Net metering helps you account for this difference by crediting you for the excess electricity your panels produce so you can use it later.

 Your utility benefits from net metering because electricity is generated so close to where it is consumed.
 This diminishes the amount of electricity lost when power is transmitted across miles of wires.
 Additionally, it helps reduce strain on the grid during peak demand times: like on hot, sunny days.

 Will I receive payment for the excess energy I produce?

 You’ll get credits to be used on an annual basis to offset the cost of electricity that you take from the grid during times when your solar system is not producing energy.
-These credits roll over from month to month.
-You will not, however, receive a check from your utility for the excess energy you put back into the grid.
+These credits rollover from month to month.
+A surprise to some: you will not receive a check from your utility for the excess energy you put back into the grid.